 The following statistics are available:

-Model fit.
-The variables entered and removed from the model are listed, and the following goodness-of-fit statistics are displayed: multiple R, R 2 and adjusted R 2, standard error of the estimate, and an analysis-of-variance table.
+Model fit - The variables that are entered and removed from the model are listed, and the following 'goodness-of-fit statistics' are displayed: multiple R, R 2 and adjusted R 2, standard error of the estimate, and an analysis-of-variance table.

 Partial Correlation.
 The correlation that remains between two variables after removing the correlation that is due to their mutual association with the other variables.
 The correlation between the dependent variable and an independent variable when the linear effects of the other independent variables in the model have been removed from both.

-Residuals.
-Displays the Durbin-Watson test for serial correlation of the residuals and casewise diagnostic information for the cases meeting the selection criterion (outliers above n standard deviations).
+Residuals - You can select 'PRESS Statistic' to use as a cross-validation statistic to compare different models.
+This also displays the 'Durban-Watson' test for serial correlation of the residuals.
+Choose the 'Case wise diagnostic' information for the cases that meet the selection criterion (outliers above n standard deviations).